-I have read and understand the Anatomy and Physiology Syllabus and schedule.
-I have had the opportunity to ask questions.
-I understand the course requirements and expectations.
-I understand that this information is VITAL to my success as a vocational nurse.
-I understand that I study DAILY and review weekly so that this information is mastered.
-I commit to this course and commit to daily study as I prepare to become a vocational nursing student.
-I understand that I am not just studying for exams, but that I am studying for the day when I stand between my patient and harm or death.
+nderstand the Maternal-Neonatal Nursing Syllabus and ad the opportunity to ask questions.
+I understand the its and expectations.
+I understand that this information excess as a vocational nurse.
+I understand that I study weekly so that this information is mastered.
+The urse and commit to daily study as I prepare to become a student.
+I understand that I am not just studying for am studying for the day when I stand between my

+or death.

-Signed: Date:
+Date: